-Minimise your footprint in Amsterdam with our green guide to the city, taken from travel bible Great Escapes.
+Minimise your footprint in Amsterdam with our green guide to the city, taken from travel bible The Rough Guide to Amsterdam.

 Responsible travel – a green stay in Amsterdam

 Amsterdam has an excellent network of trams, metro and buses, but cycling is usually the quickest, easiest and cheapest way to travel around the city.
 Nearly all the cycling lanes are separate from the road (with traffic lights especially for bikes), so it’s a safe place to cycle, though you’re advised to always lock your bike wherever you leave it.

 The main bike rental hubs are at Central Station, Leidseplein and Dam Square.
 Mike’s Bike Tours are on the Kerkstraat, around the corner from Leidseplein.
 Macbike is one of the largest bike rental agencies – it has three outlets (Leidseplein, Central Station and Visserplein) and provides details for ten bike tours around the city, including a 2–3hr “Ring of Canals” route and a 10km “Filmtrip Amsterdam” itinerary, which visits locations in Amsterdam used for movies including Ocean’s Twelve and Diamonds are Forever.
 It also arranges three guided tours (for groups of 10–15) all starting from Central Station East.

 For hire prices and a map of Amsterdam showing all Macbike’s outlets and cycling itineraries see www.macbike.nl.